 We believe that the utility industry is one of the fastest developing market segments in the United States.
-With more than \$4.5 billion released to the industry through the ARRA for Smart Grid, the utility industry has become a growing percentage of our revenue, both through direct sales to utilities and partnerships with energy service companies executing state and local energy efficiency programs.
+With more than \$4.5 billion released to the industry through ARRA for programs related to Smart Grids, the utility industry has become a growing percentage of our revenue, both through direct sales to utilities and partnerships with energy service companies executing state and local energy efficiency programs.
 Strategic relationships with regional ESCOs are key to the continued expansion of energy efficiency initiatives.
 In Pike's 2011 research report, it was estimated that the ESCO market will represent the largest segment of the energy efficient buildings industry in the coming years, with revenues more than doubling from \$30.1 billion in 2011 to \$66.0 billion worldwide by 2017, a projected compound annual growth rate of 14%.